 - In a small skillet, saute onion in butter until tender.
 Sprinkle cheese in the crust; top with salmon and onion.

 - In a small bowl, whisk the eggs, cream and salt; pour over salmon mixture.
-Bake at 350° for 45-50 minutes or until a knife inserted near the center comes out clean.
+Bake at 350° for 45-50 minutes or until a knife inserted in the center comes out clean.
 Sprinkle with parsley if desired.
 Let stand 5 minutes before cutting.
-Yield: 6-8 servings.